jorgegv/rage1/doc/RECIPES.md

   order to give the player some hint that something should be brought there.

-- Also, you define an OBSTACLE in Screen B, which overlaps with the holder hotzone, and that has the same BTILE as the item you are managing.
-But you configure it in ACTIVE=0 initial state.
+- Also, you define an OBSTACLE in Screen B, which overlaps with the holder hotzone, with an associated BTILE which is identical to the one from the item you are managing, and you configure it in ACTIVE=0 initial state.

+  BEWARE!
+The BTILE for the dropped object CANNOT be the same as the ITEM's!!
+The item btile is stored in the home dataset (because it is an item), but the screen btiles are always referred to the dataset where the screen is defined.

 - Then you define a Game Loop RULE in Screen B that does the following:
   - IF: